drhsqlite/fossil-mirror/www/gitusers.md

 (committed) work.
 But you can still work and commit while off network, with changes resyncing automatically when you get back on-line.

+<a id="syncall"></a>
 ## Syncing Is All-Or-Nothing

 Fossil does not support the concept of syncing, pushing, or pulling individual branches.
-When you sync/push/pull in Fossil, you sync/push/pull everything - all branches, all wiki, all tickets, all forum posts, all tags, all technotes - everything.
+When you sync/push/pull in Fossil, you sync/push/pull
+everything: all branches, all wiki, all tickets, all forum posts, all tags, all technotes… Everything.

+Furthermore, branch *names* sync automatically in Fossil, not just the content of those branches.
+This means this common Git command:

+        git push origin master

+is simply this in Fossil:

+        fossil push

+Fossil doesn’t need to be told what to push or where to push it: it just keeps using the same remote server URL and branch name you gave it last, until you tell it to do something different.

+<a id="trunk"></a>
 ## The Main Branch Is Called "`trunk`"

 In Fossil, the traditional name and the default name for the main branch